-Prerequisite: Fundamentals of VLSI design.
+Prerequisite : Fundamentals of VLSI design.

-Objective: To discuss low power design methodologies at various design levels from the

-Outcome: Students will be able to design low power VLSI circuits.
+- : To discuss low power design methodologies at various design levels from the Objective circuit level to the system level and also power estimation with optimization techniques. - : Students will be able to design low power VLSI circuits.
+Outcome